Oluwasetemi/javascript-note/pages/fundamentals.md

 let age = undefined //it also possible to explicitly assign undefined to a variable

 //BigInt Datatype
-- BigINt are used to store big integer values that too big to be represented by normal Javascript Number const bigInt = 123456789012345678901234567890n; // the "n" at the end means it's a BigInt
+- BigInt are used to store big integer values that too big to be represented by normal Javascript Number const bigInt = 123456789012345678901234567890n; // the "n" at the end means it's a BigInt

 //Object